Redundance2

 TRUE

-Request - lead and follower device and at least one device faulty
+Request - leader and follower device and at least one device faulty

 X